 On why she founded BeiBei Haven Foundation

 After dealing with infertility, I got pregnant with twins.
 I thought that was the end of my journey without knowing that it was just the beginning.
 I lost them through a late miscarriage and I almost lost my life.
 After that experience, I lost who I was and everything therein.
 I became depressed and had no one to talk to or help me get through the struggle.
 Eventually, I got help from someone close to home.
 Once I got out of my depression, I knew I had to help others.
 That desire was what birthed the foundation.
 So far, BeiBei Haven has support groups that meet at least once a month.
 This is where women struggling with their fertility challenges or baby loss, can meet and discuss their fears, worries and get help in a safe environment.
 We have raised donations to give out free treatment to 15 low-income earners.
 Honestly, that’s the success I’m most proud of because when I initially needed a fertility treatment, I didn’t have the funds.
-We have also successfully organised a pregnancy and baby loss summit with more than 300 people in attendance.
+We have also successfully organized a pregnancy and baby loss summit with more than 300 people in attendance.